greenheart19991/plotclock/README.md

-Before joining default servo levers to servos themselves (on the pictures above they have already been joined), set servo shafts in positions according to the following list:
+Before joining default servo levers to servos themselves (on the pictures above they have already been joined), set servo shafts in corresponding positions:
-* servo bottom - all the way to the end of min angle;
+* servo bottom: all the way to the end of min angle;
-* servo right - all the way to the end of min angle;
+* servo right: all the way to the end of min angle;
-* servo left - all the way to the end of max angle.
+* servo left: all the way to the end of max angle.

 Next, without rotating shafts, attach servo levers to servos exactly as on the pictures below.
 After that you can rotate servo